Best wine bars in Montreal

 Not content with the success of their second restaurant, Elena, the Italophile founders of Nora Gray have opened this tiny, brightly-tinted bar in the same Saint-Henri building.
 First go round the back and bag one of the 13 indoor seats or one on the terrace.
 Then you can get your coffee fix via single-roast Ethiopian beans from De Mello Palheta in the morning, eat oblongs of Roman-style al taglio pizza during the day and then head to Italy’s south for seriously good Neopolitan-style from Elena’s wood-fired oven in the evening.
 All that dough requires a little washing down and the list here is natural, slanted towards Italy and lovingly picked by co-owner Ryan Gray.
 Do Italian orange wines go with pizza?
 Here’s your chance to find out.

-Technically, this is a restaurant, but with a wine list this good and a closing time of 3 a.m., you’re going to need food anyway if you want to last the course and remain upright.
+With a wine list this good and a closing time of 3 a.m., you’re going to want to save room for the menu here.
 That’s no hardship: Their original consulting chef back in 2014 was Charles-Antoine Crète, formerly of Toqué!, and he and current chef and co-owner Dominic Lalonde (also ex-Toqué!) seem to have embraced the opportunity to have some fun.
 The foot-long hot dog with spicy mustard and leek slaw is a legend, as are the mostly private import wines from small, artisanal producers.
 Then there’s Thomas Csano’s busy, cheery décor with the long bar and small wooden tables, which adds to the buzz.

 This is one of Montreal’s great restaurants, with exemplary classic French food and 11,000 well-chosen bottles: There probably isn’t a really good wine list in the entire city that doesn’t owe something to Mario Brossoit, who oversees that incredible cellar.
 The look, by the late Luc Laporte, is quintessential French bistro, straight out of a mid-century movie: Black and white-checked floor tiles, large mirrors, scarlet bar stools, white tablecloths, a palm tree.
 The staff know their stuff, and more: Brossoit says there are no sommeliers here; just servers who understand wine.
 No wine bar could claim to top that.
 Meal Required.